theforeman/theforeman.org/_posts/2018-07-03-katello-add-api-and-task.md

 ## Initial setup

 You'll need to run through a forklift development setup.
 Instructions are located in the [forklift README](https://github.com/theforeman/forklift#quickstart).
-You'll be running "foreman start" in one terminal window, and making edits using another terminal window.
+You'll be running `foreman start` in one terminal window, and making edits using another terminal window.

 ## Making an API call